fabryandrea/sql-joins/tutorial-sql-joins.md

 In order to answer this question, let's first learn about CTEs (Common Table Expressions) and aliases, as they are super helpful in answering complex questions in clean code.

+We can declare a CTE with `WITH` and alias any table with `AS`.
+Here, first I find my customers who bought this product and then join it to the customers dimension table to get their names.

 ```
 WITH leggings_customers AS (